mphomaaga/ad-lab/README.md

 ## Why This Exists

-This lab was built to demonstrate hands-on competency with Windows Server administration and Active Directory — not just theoretical knowledge, but a working environment with documented decisions, real troubleshooting, and automation.
+This lab was built to demonstrate hands-on competency with Windows Server administration and Active Directory.
+Not just theoretical knowledge, but a working environment with documented decisions, real troubleshooting, and automation.
 Every configuration choice is explained below.

 ## Architecture